nmwenz90/sb-fs-test1/README.md

 I also created a couple unit test for some of the reusable components I made.

-Made a simple little UI as well with css styling.
+Made a UI Design as well with css styling.
 ### Finding Dependencies

 You can find dependencies in root folder that you cloned, react-backend and reactbackend/client for package.json files.